Stephen-Echessa/Therapy-Chatbot-with-Mistral-Langchain-Chainlit/README.md

     pip install -r requirements.txt
     ```

-3. Obtain OpenAI API keys:
+3. Obtain GPT-4 API keys:
-    - Visit [OpenAI API](https://openai.com/api/) to obtain API keys.
+    - Visit (https://openai.com/api/) to obtain API keys.
     - Add the keys to your environment variables or directly to the code.

 ## Usage